rust-gamedev/rust-gamedev.github.io/content/news/045/index.md

 right part is "clash of crabs" where player is able to use the item](backpack.jpg) _Minimalist schema for sharing items in different games_

-[Backpack] is an inventory system to share items between different games.
+[Backpack] is an inventory system to share items between different games, for example:

-The author wants to see more interconnected games:

 - Raise a crab in Crab Simulator,
 - Make it fight in Crab Shooter,
 - Cook it in Crab Cook...
 - Gain a crab skin in your favorite game!

-[Backpack] is in a pre-MVP state: a tech prototype is working, proving the underlying concept works.
+[Backpack] is in a pre-MVP state: a tech prototype is working.

+The project is not affiliated or related to Blockchain/NFTs: it uses a PostgreSQL DB to store users, games and items.
+Authentication is done via email/password, third party authentication via OAuth will be a future goal.
+An Authenticated user can create apps and add item definitions to these.
+Other users can get an independant instance of that item and modify its data.

-The next project milestone should be
+The next project milestone is
 2 minimalist interconnected games released by the end of 2023.

 [Backpack]: https://github.com/Vrixyz/backpack